 ”God is not within the theology.
 God is not within a mosque.
 God is within our own personal experience, our own journey, our own inner reflections.
 God is within ourselves.
-So, if we are looking for God, we have to go inward.
-We have to be bold enough to face our shadow sides of who we are and try to overcome them.
-Because within that journey, within that space, you will find God.”
+So, if we are looking for God, we have to go inward.”

 Tell us about yourself.